-When a person is stopped for an alleged driving while intoxicated (DWI) offense in Texas, law enforcement will typically ask the alleged offender to perform a number of field sobriety tests.
-It is important to understand that while a person is deemed to have consented to submit to a breath test as a condition of being granted a driver’s license in Texas, there is no requirement that a person submit to field sobriety tests.
+When a person is stopped for alleged driving while intoxicated (DWI) offense in Texas, law enforcement will typically ask the alleged offender to perform a number of field sobriety tests.
+It is important to understand that while a person is deemed to have consented to submit to a breath test as a condition of being granted a driver’s license in Texas, there is no requirement that a person submits to field sobriety tests.

 For court purposes, field sobriety tests are generally divided into the battery of three tests that are considered standardized field sobriety tests that may be permissible in court and other field sobriety tests that are considered non-standardized and may not be allowed in court.
 Unlike breath tests that impartially measure the alcohol content in a person’s system, field sobriety tests are far more subjective and can lead to police officers drawing incorrect conclusions that may have been based on other factors besides alcohol consumption.

 Field Sobriety Testing Defense Lawyer in Plano, Allen, Frisco, and McKinney, TX

 If you were arrested for DWI in Collin County after submitting to field sobriety testing, you are going to need an attorney to help you fight your case in court.
 Do not wait to contact The Law Offices of Richard C. McConathy.

 Our firm will be able to examine every aspect of your arrest and determine the strongest possible defenses against the criminal charges.
 You can call (469) 304-3422 or contact us online to have us look over every detail of your case when we talk to you during a free consultation.

 Standardized Field Sobriety Tests in Collin County, Texas